adamsimonini/aleo-instructions/leo.md

 A record defines a type schema for a piece of sthat that could be stored on-chain.
 It is a self-contained `state object` on the blockchain that has an owner.
 It lives in Aleo's global state tree.
 When a record is consumed, it is spent or disolved, and that usually results in creating new records as outputs.

 ### Transaction
+A transition in Aleo is the unit of execution that actually runs on-chain (or provably off-chain, then verified on-chain).
+Only within a transition are you producing or consuming records and generating a zero-knowledge proof that enforces correctness.

 A transaction is a function that takes in records as inputs, applies some logic, and produces new records or public outputs.
 Each transiction muist be a self-contained state transformation - it's similar to ACID (atomic, consistant, isolated, and durable).
 But blockchains are not "rolled back" so cryptographic proofs enofce ACID before a validator even sees the transaction.

 Only records are consumed by transitions.
 If a transition is passed in primative inputs, they are not consumed.

+### Assert
+Assert encodes a constraint into the zero-knowledge proof circuit for that transition.

+Assert takes a boolean condition, and either evaluates `true` or `false`.
+Assert is only meaningful within a transition.
+If true, execution of the transition continues.
+If false, the entire transition aborts, and the transaction fails.